Vyral/base-template/_posts/2020-11-06-why-is-united-way-so-important-to-the-carlisle-community.md

 * Email: [events@uwcarlisle.org](mailto:events@uwcarlisle.org)
 * Website: [UWCarlisle.org](https://uwcarlisle.org/)

-As always, if you have questions about today’s guests or have an organization you’d like to see me spotlight in a future Brand Ambassador video, don’t hesitate to get in touch with me.
+As always, if you have questions about today’s guests, don’t hesitate to get in touch with me.
 I’d love to hear from you.